Royapettah: History

 In 1819, the Madras Eye Infirmary (MEI) was founded in the neighbourhood.
 It remains the oldest specialist eye hospital in Asia and the second oldest in the world.
 Modelled on Moorfields Eye Hospital in London, the hospital was moved to Egmore in 1884 and became the Government Ophthalmic Hospital in 1886.
 The Government Royapettah Hospital was opened in 1911.
 The first superintendent of the hospital was Col. C. Donovan.

 In 1858, Monahan Girls' School, one of the oldest Protestant schools, was opened in Royapettah.
 In 1928, the neighbourhood had one of the earliest school for physical education in the Wesley School.
 The Royapettah post office appeared in 1834 as a subsidiary of the General Post Office at George Town.
 With the opening of the Woodlands Hotel in 1938 and the Modern Hindu Hotel on General Patter's Road, the neighbourhood became the home to the first Indian-style, vegetarian hotels in the city.

 In the 1930s, a clock tower was built in the neighbourhood.
 Gani and Sons, formerly known as the South India Watch Company, provided the clock instrument for the clock tower.

 By the middle of the 20th century, Anna Salai had become the hub of automobile manufacturers in South India, including conglomerates such as Simson, Addison Motor Company, Royal Enfield, South India Automotive Company, George Oaks of the Amalgamations Group, Standard Motor Products of India, and TVS Motor Company.
 This, coupled with low rental rates in the nearby streets, resulted in automobile spare manufacturers and dealers opening shops in the region, including Pudupet, Chintadripet, General Patters Road, Whites Road, State Bank Street and so forth.
 General Patters Road became the hub of automobile service and spare dealers.
 This resulted in the region coming to be called The Detroit of India.

 Demographics

 As of Census of India 2011, the total population of Royapettah was 14,912, including 7,444 males and 7,468 females.

 Politics

 Royapettah comes under the Thousand Lights Assembly constituency and the Chennai Central Lok Sabha constituency.
-The suburb hosts the headquarters of an Indian regional political party, All India Anna Dravida Munnetra Kazhagam, founded by the former Chief Minister of Tamil Nadu, M. G. Ramachandran (M.G.R.).
-The headquarters is called Puratchi Thalaivar M.G.R.
-Maaligai, which is located at Avvai Shanmugam Salai.
-The building was donated to the party in 1986 by M.G.R.'s wife, V. N. Janaki Ramachandran, a former chief minister of Tamil Nadu.
-Also the headquarters of an Indian regional political party, Amma Makkal Munnettra Kazagam, founded by the former Member of Parliament of the Republic of India, T. T. V. Dhinakaran is located at Westcott Salai.
+The suburb hosts the headquarters of the All India Anna Dravida Munnetra Kazhagam, an Indian regional political party founded by the former chief minister of Tamil Nadu M. G. Ramachandran.
+The headquarters, known as the Puratchi Thalaivar M.G.R.
+Maaligai, is located at V. P. Raman Salai.